CHATLANI: Recycling Is Good for the Environment. It Should Also Be Good for Workers

-Shalina Chatlani (SFS ’17) interns for Industry Dive and is an Undergraduate Writing Fellow for the Kalmanovitz Initiative.
+Shalina Chatlani (SFS ’17) interns for Industry Dive and is an Undergraduate Writing Fellow (new window) for the Kalmanovitz Initiative.
 We are thrilled to feature her blog posts about the intersection of environmental justice and worker rights on our website.

 Since the creation of the Environmental Protection Agency (EPA) in the 1970s, earth-conscious citizens, green groups, and politicians have worked extensively to bring environmental issues to the forefront of American political discourse.
 Amidst all the different ways to save the earth, recycling has become one of the easiest, most ubiquitous methodologies–the simplicity of separating the waste from the salvageable.